gem-library/gem/docs/docs/installation.md

 # {{page.title}}

-This chapter explains the basics to get working with the **GEM Library**.
-We start with the standard method.
-A step by step method to do everything by hand is also described [below](#Alternate-method).
+This page presents how to get going with the **GEM Library**.
+Most users would consider installing the library from the binary release.
+The release contains binaries for most version of Matlab on Linux, Windows and MacOS, as well as Linux binaries for Octave 4.2.
+The first section explains how to do this.
+A full step by step procedure is [then](#installing-from-source) also described to install the full library from the source code.

-## Standard method
+## Installing a release

 After downloading the [**latest**](https://github.com/gem-library/gem/releases) version of the library, uncompress it in a `desired_folder`.
 This created the folder `desired_folder/gem`.
-The release contains binaries for most version of Matlab on Linux, Windows and MacOS, as well as Linux binaries for Octave 4.2.

 ### Setting up the path